Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Fallback cache Logic

-Fallback cache delivers the last successful response when backend fails, ensuring continuity.
+Fallback cache delivers the last successful response when backend fails which preserves continuity.

-As a secondary caching system, the fallback cache stores successful API responses.
-If a subsequent request for the same resource fails due to a backend error, the system returns the most recent cached version of the response, if available, instead of failing the request.
+The fallback cache acts as a secondary caching mechanism that stores successful API responses.
+When a subsequent request for the same resource fails because of a backend error, the system returns the most recent cached response, if available, instead of failing the request.

 When the backend returns a successful response, the system stores the response in the fallback cache.
 Each cached entry includes metadata such as a Last-Modified header, which indicates when the data was last updated.

-If a later request to the same resource fails, such as due to a server error or timeout, the system checks the fallback cache.
-If a valid cached response is available, it is returned to the client.
+If a subsequent request to the same resource fails because of a server error or timeout, the system checks the fallback cache and returns a valid cached response when available.
 If no cached response exists, the system returns the original error response.

 The Last-Modified header included in the cached response helps clients determine the freshness of the data.
-This enables UI strategies such as showing fallback notifications or marking the content as potentially stale.
+This enables crucial UI strategies to be possible.
+For example, showing fallback notifications.

 Behavior and conditions